 Lakes occupied nearly 100 basins in the western United States during late-Quaternary time, the largest of which was Lake Bonneville in northwestern Utah.
 The Bonneville basin consists of several topographically closed basins created by regional extension in the Basin and Range (Gwynn, 1980; Miller, 1990), and has been an area of internal drainage for much of the past 15 million years.
 Lake Bonneville consisted of numerous topographically closed basins, including the Salt Lake and Cache Valleys (Oviatt and others, 1992).
-Sediments from Lake Bonneville comprise much of the unconsolidated deposits in the site vicinity.
+Sediments from Lake Bonneville are found at lower elevations in Ogden Valley to the east.

 Timing of events related to the transgression and regression of Lake Bonneville are indicated in Oviatt (2015).
 Approximately 30,000 years ago, Lake Bonneville began a slow transgression (rise) to its highest level of 5,160 to 5,200 feet above mean sea level.
 The lake rise eventually slowed as water levels approached an external basin threshold in northern Cache Valley at Red Rock Pass near Zenda, Idaho.
 Lake Bonneville reached the Red Rock Pass threshold and occupied its highest shoreline, termed the Bonneville beach, around 18,000 years ago.
 Headward erosion of the Snake River-Bonneville basin drainage divide, possibly combined with landsliding in the threshold area, then caused a catastrophic incision that caused the lake level to lower by about 425 feet in less than a year (Jarrett and Malde, 1987; O'Conner, 1993).
 Following the Bonneville flood, the lake stabilized and formed a lower shoreline referred to as the Provo shoreline up to about 16,000 years ago.
 Climatic factors then caused the lake to regress rapidly from the Provo shoreline, and by about 13,000 years ago the lake had eventually dropped below historic levels of Great Salt Lake.
 Oviatt and others (1992) deem this low stage the end of the Bonneville lake cycle.
 Great Salt Lake then experienced a brief transgression between 12,800 and 11,600 years ago to the Gilbert level at about 4,250 feet before receding to and remaining within about 20 feet of its historic average level (Lund, 1990; Oviatt, 2015).
-The highest Bonneville shoreline is not mapped in the area on Figure 2, but the Project straddles the presumed shoreline elevation (5,160 to 5,200 feet).
+The highest Bonneville shoreline is not mapped in the area on Figure 2.

-6.0 SITE CHARACTERIZATION
+5.0 SITE CHARACTERIZATION

-6.1 Empirical Observations
+5.1 Empirical Observations

-On April 15-17, 2020, Mr. Bill D. Black of Western Geologic conducted a reconnaissance of the property to observe geomorphic and surficial conditions.
+On April 16, 2020, Mr. Bill D. Black of Western Geologic conducted a reconnaissance of the site to observe geomorphic and surficial conditions.
 The reconnaissance was conducted in conjunction with the subsurface exploration.
 Weather varied from cloudy with rain and snow to clear and sunny; temperatures were in the 40s to 50s (°F).